TheRenegadeCoder/SnakeMD/docs/docs/element-api.rst

    :show-inheritance:
    :special-members: __str__

+For consistency, element mutators all return self to allow for method chaining.
+This is sometimes referred to as the fluent interface pattern, and it's particularly useful for applying a series of changes to a single element.
+This design choice most obviously shines in both :class:`snakemd.Paragraph`, which allows different aspects of the text to be replaced over a series of chained methods, and :class:`snakemd.Inline`, which allows inline elements to be styled over a series of chained methods.

 For practical purposes, elements cannot be constructed directly.
 Instead, they are broken down into two main categories: block and inline.